zevv/npeg/README.md

 Co()           # Opens a new capture JSON object {}
 Cp(proc, P)    # Passes the captured string to procedure `proc`
 ```

-*Warning: Captures are stil in development, the interface might change in the
-future.
-I am not sure if using `JsonNode` is the best choice and I am open to
-any ideas to improve the way captures are returned from the parser.*

 Captured data in patterns can be saved to a tree of Json nodes which can be
 accessed by the application after the parsing completes.